2017 10

 2014 Leoville Las Cases 95-96p

 Tasted in April 2017.
-It's very impressive for the vintage, powerful and precise, with great complexity and richness, and a sublime finish.
+It's very impressive for the vintage: powerful, precise, with great complexity and richness, and a sublime finish.

 2012 Leoville Las Cases 94p